 In December 2007, we recorded a gain of approximately \$8.5 million in interest and other income, net as a result of the sale of Velocity11, a privately-held life sciences technology company in which we held an ownership position.
-We may receive additional consideration of approximately \$0.9 million after a one year escrow period.
+In December 2008, we received additional consideration of approximately \$0.9 million after the one year escrow period elapsed relating to this sale, which was recognized as a gain in interest and other income, net.